tbrowder/raku-read-write-tests/README.md

 [![Build Status](https://travis-ci.org/tbrowder/perl6-read-write-tests.svg?branch=master)]
   (https://travis-ci.org/tbrowder/perl6-read-write-tests)

-Perl 6 is **very** slow compared to Perl 5 reading text files line by line.
+Perl 6 is currently **very** slow compared to Perl 5 reading text files line by line.
 Such line processing is a staple of data processing in use cases such as analyzing output of many kinds of programs.
 An example is the category of programs known as raytracing, one of which, used